Trump 'disagrees strongly' with Georgia's plan to reopen

 Kemp announced earlier this week that as of Friday, elective medical procedures could resume in Georgia, and that barbershops, nail salons and gyms could reopen with restrictions.
 Limited in-restaurant dining is scheduled to resume on Monday.

-The announcement immediately prompted pushback by Atlanta's Democratic mayor, other political opponents and health experts who warned that the state has not yet taken the steps recommended under federal guidelines to reopen the economy safely.
+The announcement immediately prompted pushback by Atlanta's Democratic mayor, other political opponents and health experts who warned that the state has not yet taken the steps recommended under federal guidelines the Trump administration issued for reopening the economy safely.

 Georgia ranks in the bottom 10 U.S. states in per capita testing for the coronavirus.
 Officials are struggling to increase testing for new infections and boost tracking of those in contact with infected people.
 If that isn't done, health officials said, the state risks a quick rebound of COVID-19.